Forensic Handwriting Expert

 What types of documents or cases do you handle?

 We examine documents where the authenticity of a signature or handwriting is in question.
-This includes checks, wills, contracts, deeds, and other handwritten or signed materials.
-We do not provide opinions on autographs, artwork, or non-handwriting-related authenticity (e.g., paint or memorabilia).
+Common cases include checks, wills, trusts, deeds, contracts, and other handwritten or signed materials.
+We do not provide opinions on autographs, artwork, or non-handwriting-related items.

 Do you need the original documents, or can you examine scans or PDFs?

-Originals are preferred when available, but we frequently work from high-quality scans, PDFs, and electronic files.
-In most legal matters, courts accept expert opinions based on copies when originals are unavailable.
+Originals are preferred when available, but high-quality scans and PDFs are routinely accepted.
+In most legal matters, courts accept expert opinions based on copies when originals cannot be obtained.

 How do I get started?